 Ease of Deployment

-Deployment typically includes delivery, installation, system setup, and configuration, in addition to onsite robot and support system testing and validation.
-This includes integrating safety measures and quality controls to ensure that integrated system performance matches warehouse management’s expectations.
+Deployment includes delivery, installation, system setup, and configuration, in addition to onsite robot and support system testing and validation.
+This includes integrating safety measures and quality controls to ensure that system performance matches warehouse management’s expectations.

 Ensuring Customer Success